Brexit: Your guide to EU jargon

 European Parliament: The directly elected parliamentary institution of the European Union.
 It has 751 members and is elected by citizens in all 28 European Union member states.

-Eurosceptic: An opponent of European Union integration, believing that it threatens the power of individual countries to determine their own destiny.
-Eurosceptics range from those who want far-reaching reform of the EU to those who reject the EU totally.
+Eurosceptic: Someone who is opposed to the European Union having too much control, because they think it compromises the power of individual countries to make rules and decide their own destiny.
+Eurosceptics include those who want to return powers from the EU to member states and those who want their country to leave the EU altogether.

-Euroscepticism: The belief that European Union integration threatens the power of individual countries to determine their own destiny.
-Eurosceptics range from those who want far-reaching reform of the EU to those who reject the EU totally.
+Euroscepticism: The belief that the European Union has too much control and threatens the power of individual countries to determine their own destiny.
+Eurosceptics include those who want to return powers from the EU to member states and those who want their country to leave the EU altogether.

 F